DeltaMarine101/neural_net/README.md

 # Welcome to my neural net!

 Hi!
-I'm Jeremie and this is my first atempt at making a **neural network** from scratch.
+I'm Jeremie and this is my first attempt at making a **neural network** from scratch.
 If you want to learn about neural networks yourself, you can [watch these videos](https://www.youtube.com/watch?v=aircAruvnKk&list=PLjtrFat0jG9e8K-A_QpIJAzsBHTgPARQW).
 If you want to play around with making one yourself, feel free to edit, tinker and destroy my code!

 ## Setup